wallarm/product-documentation/docs/4.6/installation/oob/web-server-mirroring/gcp-machine-image.md

 # Deploying Wallarm OOB from GCP Machine Image

-This article provides instructions for deploying [Wallarm OOB](overview.md) on GCP using the [official Machine Image](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node).
+This article provides instructions for deploying [Wallarm OOB](overview.md) on Google Cloud Platform using the [official Machine Image](https://console.cloud.google.com/launcher/details/wallarm-node-195710/wallarm-node).
 The solution described here is designed to analyze traffic mirrored by a web or proxy server.

+## Use cases

+Among all supported [Wallarm deployment options](../../supported-deployment-options.md), GCP Machine Image is recommended for out-of-band Wallarm deployment in these **use cases**:

+1. Your existing infrastructure resides on GCP.
+In this case, using Wallarm Machine Image for deploying a Wallarm node is a natural extension.
+1. You aim to deploy a security solution as a virtual appliance using a virtual machine image.
+1. You leverage a simplified deployment process.
+With Machine Image, you launch a pre-configured server image, that makes the deployment process both faster and more reliable.

 --8<-- "../include/waf/installation/cloud-platforms/reqs-and-steps-to-deploy-gcp-image.md"